RyanFrantz/ryanfrantz.github.io/cv/index.md

 ## Conifer Health Solutions (Tenet Healthcare) - Technical Services Director
 ### 1/2004 - 1/2013
-* Established and grew an Engineering team (0 to 10) to build and operate the infrastructure for the following products (largely for self-funded health plans):
+* **Established and grew an Engineering team (0 to 10)** to build and operate the infrastructure powering healthcare products such as:
   * Online enrollment for dental, medical, and vision plans.
   * Third-party administration of dental, medical, and vision claims via LuminX.
-  * Data warehousing and ETL processing for predictive analysis of future costs.
+  * Data warehousing and ETL processing for predictive analysis of plan costs.
-  * Medical case management and care coordination delivered by clinicians (RNs) around the country.
+  * Medical case management and care coordination delivered by clinicians (RNs) nationwide.
 * Collaborated with facilities management to build and expand on-premises data center operations.
 * Provided all telecommunications management including bundling T1s, PSTN lines,